elias-at-chalmers/mop-lecture_notes-mirror/lecture02_assembly1.md

 ```
 add x1, x2, x0        // Add 0 to x2 and store the result in x1
 ```

-This has the same effect: the contents of x2 are copied to x1.
-But the processor does not have to implement a specific "move" instruction; it simply reuses the `add` instruction.
+This might look strange (to someone reading the machine code), but has exactly the same effect: the contents of x2 are copied to x1.
+Since we can implement `mv` with `add`, the processor simply reuses the `add` instruction.
 We will see many more examples of how pseudo-instructions are compiled into machine code later.

 ### Load/Store architecture.